st lorenzen fraktion st martin

 San Martino di San Lorenzo

-On the countless hiking paths you can discover the extensive municipality with its sights.
-Spiritual is the Way of the Cross to the Our Lady of Loreto Church in Santa Maria di Sares, historically interesting is the Mansio Sebatum Museum in the main village of San Lorenzo, and of special beauty is Castelbadia with its monastery, which presents itself in spring amidst flowering meadows.
-In winter, all kinds of sports are available around San Martino, including moonlight sledging in Santo Stefano and skiing on the famous local mountain, the Plan de Corones.
+On the hiking trails around San Lorenzo di Sebato, you can discover the sprawling municipality and its many destinations.
+These include the Way of the Cross to the spiritual site of Santa Maria di Sares, the historically interesting Mansio Sebatum Museum in the main village of San Lorenzo, and Castelbadia with its former convent, which is set amidst flowering meadows in spring.

 Suggest an edit/correction